The Geotechnical Engineering Office

 Tunnel / cavern related projects for utilization of underground space

-Geotechnical Projects Division
+Projects

-For further information of the services of Geotechnical Projects Division, please contact Chief Geotechnical Engineer / Geotechnical Projects at sytse@cedd.gov.hk or telephone 2762 5300.
+For further information of the services of Geotechnical Projects Division, please contact Chief Geotechnical Engineer/Geotechnical Projects at anthonycpchan@cedd.gov.hk or telephone 2762 5300.

 The Island Division is responsible for geotechnical control of all building developments and civil engineering works on Hong Kong Island.
 One of the recent projects that requires high professional and technical inputs of the Division is the construction of Central-Wan Chai Bypass (CWB) mined tunnel underneath ex-Wan Chai Public Cargo Working Areas, the Cross Harbour Tunnel (CHT) approach section and Causeway Bay Typhoon Shelter.
 The CWB mined tunnel consists of three closely spaced road tunnels: the 3-lane Westbound (WB) and Eastbound (EB) tunnels and the 2-lane Slip Road 8 (SR8) tunnel.
 The mined tunnel is about 11 m high, 153 m long and has a combined span of approximately 50 m.
 The geotechnical works of the project comprise construction of a "two-pass lining" for the mined tunnel.
 The first pass temporary tunnel supports are installed concurrently with the multiple headings for the large span tunnel excavation, and the second pass permanent undrained tunnel linings of cast-in-place reinforcement concrete are installed subsequent to the completion of excavation.